 Document and report spill events as required in this General Order; and

-Review and assess the Spill Emergency Response Plan Annually.
+Annually, review and assess effectiveness of the Spill Emergency Response, and update the Plan as needed.

-7. SEWER PIPE BLOCKAGE CONTROL PROGRAM
+7. SEWER PIPE BLOCKAGE CONTROL PROGRAM AND ROOTS CONTROL PROGRAM

-The Plan must include procedures to evaluate the Enrollee’s service area and identify and address system-specific pipe blockages caused by roots, fats, oils, grease, rags, and debris.
-The procedures must include, at minimum:
+The Sewer System Management Plan must include procedures for the evaluation of the Enrollee’s service area to determine whether a sewer pipe blockage control program and/or a roots control program is needed to control fats, oils, grease, rags, debris and roots.
+If the Enrollee determines that a program is not needed, the Enrollee shall provide justification in its Plan for why a program is not needed.

+To address fats, oils, grease, rags and debris, the procedures must include, at minimum:

 An implementation plan and schedule for a public education and outreach program that promotes proper disposal of pipe-blocking substances;